-The House of Lords Standing Orders Committee has ruled that the HS2 Phase 1 Environmental Statement Consultation should be extended to 27th February.
+The House of Lords Standing Orders Committee has ruled that the HS2 Phase 1 Environmental Statement Consultation should be extended to 27th February, following HS2 Ltd admitting that they had ‘lost’ 877 pages of the consultation.
 This comes less than a week after the equivalent House of Commons Committee had ruled it should be extended to 10th February, from the original date of 24th January.
 Whilst they will no doubt have no choice but to comply, HS2 Ltd have not as yet agreed to comply with this ruling.
 This is most likely a case of them not expecting this Lords ruling and being unprepared to comment.

 Typical of the level of attention to detail that has got them into this mess, HS2 Ltd issued a statement of reaction to the ruling from the House of Lords Committee, without actually mentioning what that ruling was.
 Ben Ruse spokesman for HS2 Ltd said: